dusknoir/dusknoir.github.com/source/about.html.md

 About This Site
 ===============

 This website is built with [Middleman](http://middlemanapp.com) and hosted on [GitHub Pages](http://pages.github.com).
 Backgrounds are from [Subtle Patterns](http://subtlepatterns.com) (inverted Light Grunge and darkened Broken Noise) and the fonts are [Broken 15](http://www.dafont.com/broken15.font) and [Droid Sans](http://www.droidfonts.com/info/droid-sans-fonts/).
-(Stop complaining about the header font, by the way!)
+Wowhead icons are implemented with [wowlinks](https://github.com/dusknoir/wowlinks) --- feel free to borrow.

 The layout makes extensive use of HTML 5, CSS 3 and JavaScript, and therefore requires a modern browser.
 Comments are served dynamically with [Disqus](http://disqus.com); beware that default NoScript and Ghostery settings block Disqus and prevent comments from loading.